WillChamness/pysyslog-server/README.md

 In this case, there is nothing to do.
 Log the message as normal.

 ### Valid PRI but Invalid Timestamp
 In this case, a new HEADER must be inserted between the PRI and old timestamp.
 Then, log the result.
 Although this may result in an invalid MSG, the relay prioritizes creating entries for humans ***quickly*** over precise syntax.
-If the device wants the original message to be logged, it should adhere to the format of the Syslog message.
+If the device wants the original message to be logged, it should adhere to the format of the BSD Syslog message.

 ### Invalid PRI
 In this case, a new PRI and HEADER must be prepended to the original message.
 A default value of 13 is assigned as the priority value.
-Then, log the result.
-Again, this may result in an invalid MSG, but speed is prioritized.
+Then log the result.
+Again, this may result in an invalid MSG, but speed is prioritized over precision.

-# Todo
-- Add Syslog web client